BethHeinonen/Sales-Analysis-Project/README.md

 Code to recreate the dataset is included in the Sales_Data_csv.
 If you are not intrested in cloning the original repo.

-Additionally futher chart breakdowns and an interactive chart that lets you filter information by Month/ Product/ City can be found on my Tableau Public https://public.tableau.com/profile/beth.heinonen
+Additionally, further chart breakdowns and an interactive chart that lets you filter information by Month/ Product/ City can be found on my Tableau Public -- https://public.tableau.com/profile/beth.heinonen

-To see the code in a Jupyter Notebook(ipynb) click on the Full Work Analysis folder or click here https://github.com/BethHeinonen/Sales-Analysis-Project/blob/main/Full%20Work%20Analysis.ipynb
+To see the code in a Jupyter Notebook(ipynb) click on the **Full Work Analysis** folder or click here https://github.com/BethHeinonen/Sales-Analysis-Project/blob/main/Full%20Work%20Analysis.ipynb

 ### Data Description
 This is from a created dataset that has no operational expenses included.
 The random creation of fake "Purchase Address"s removes the ability to compare "stores" to evaluate individual preformance.
-One year of sales records also removes any instights of trends or sales preditions of the project.
+One year of sales records also removes any instights of trends or sales predictions of the project.

 There are **186,305** sales records across **10** cities for **19** products.
 Prices of the products range from **$2.99 - $1,700.** There are **140,787** separate "store" locations with only **31.7%** of locations that have more than one sale.